 Visiting Mia Mia safely

-Mia Mia is west of Mackay.
+Mia Mia State Forest is west of Mackay.
 Turn off the Mackay-Eungella road at Pinnacle and drive 20km south-west through the forest.
-The rough, gravel access road is suitable for four-wheel-drive vehicles only.
-Roads may be closed in wet weather or high fire danger periods.
+The rough, gravel access road is suitable for 4WD vehicles only.
+Roads may be closed in wet weather or during high fire danger periods.
 Always check the current park alerts.

 There are no wheelchair-accessible facilities or tracks in Mia Mia State Forest.

 - For your safety, leave your itinerary with a friend or relative and advise them when you return.
 They (not rangers) are responsible for alerting the police should you fail to return.

 - Always carry water, wear a hat and sturdy footwear, and try to walk in the cooler part of the day.

 - Creek beds and rock surfaces can be slippery.
 Care is required when traversing these surfaces.

 - Avoid bites from sandflies and mosquitoes by using insect repellent and wearing long-sleeved shirts and long pants.

 - Mobile phone coverage is limited—help can be many hours away.
 It is recommended that visitors consider taking a satellite phone and/or carry a personal locator beacon (PLB).

 In an emergency: